Laptop insurance

 If you have standalone laptop insurance, it may already include cover for your laptop abroad.
 If it does, look out for any exclusions.
 For example, check you’ll be covered in the destination you’re travelling to.

-Is there dedicated laptop insurance for students?
+Is there dedicated student laptop insurance?

 Yes, some insurance providers specialise in gadget insurance for university students.
 Student laptop insurance will cover you for the specific risks you face as a student, living in halls or student accommodation.
 It can help replace your laptop quickly so you can get back to studying (or watching Netflix).